abhishekchaturvedi/intuit_case_study/userlogin_app/README.txt

    Since this craft is about RESTful API demonstration, we'll add this to the /users GET API endpoint.
 We'd be expecting additional parameters for fuller details.

+10. Now that we have all the API endpoints working as expected, we are going to add confirmations using secret-tokens for activities like registration.
+   The intention behind doing this is 2 fold:
+   1. added security to the registration process.
+   2. demonstration of inategrating with other services (celery in ths case as explained below) for adding async tasks to this craft.

+   So, ideally, only users which are 'active' or 'confirmed' should be allowed certain API access on to their account (restricted access in other words).
+   For this, we'll use /api/auth/confirm endpoint.
+So, following things have to
+   happen:
+   1. by default the new account should be not-'active'
+   2. on signup, automatically generate an email to user's email address with which when confirmed by the user will make the user active.
+(More on this later)
+   3. Until the user confirms the account, users/get shouldn't let the user fetch information.

+   NOTE: for async tasks we will be using celery.
+Celery is a distributed framework for task scheduling.
+Tasks get pushed to a client (from our app) and notified to an worker agent through a broker (for which we'll be using redis)